The Big Picture On a Good Real Estate ROI:

 The historical ROI on real estate depends on the type of investment and the location, of course.

-Publicly-traded real estate investment trusts (REITs) offer great historical data as well.
-From 1972–2023, REITs have paid an average annual return of 11.1%.
-For the sake of comparison, the S&P 500 delivered an average return of 12.1% in that time period.
+Publicly traded real estate investment trusts (REITs) also offer great historical data.
+From 1972–2023, REITs paid an average annual return of 11.1%.
+For comparison, the S&P 500 delivered an average return of 12.1% in that period.

 Real estate syndications pay even higher returns, although it’s harder to find historical data on these private equity real estate investments.
 Still, you can look at some larger syndicators and investment platforms for returns.

-Syndication marketplace CrowdStreet has hosted 777 real estate syndication deals, and of those, 161 have gone full cycle and sold.
-On those, investors received an average annualized return (IRR) of 18.1%.
+Syndication marketplace CrowdStreet has hosted 777 real estate syndication deals, of which 161 have gone full cycle and sold.
+Investors received an average annualized return (IRR) of 18.1% on those.

 In our Co-Investing Club, here are the average annualized returns of several sponsors we’ve invested with: